 Chandrayaan 2 comes just a few days after the historic 50th anniversary of Neil Armstrong and Buzz Aldrin walked on the moon.
 Chandrayaan-2 is another feather in the cap of ISRO which sent Chandrayaan-1 in 2008, the Mars orbiter in 2014 (making Indian the fourth country in the world and the first Asian country to reach Mars).
 The next in the pipeline is Gaganyaan that happens to be India’s first manned mission to be launched in 2022.

-Why Chandrayaan 2 mission? : The launch of Chandrayaan 2 will help India to find a place in the world astronomy.
-It will enable India to understand the natural satellite better and will open doors for researchers.
+Why Chandrayaan 2 mission? : The launch of Chandrayaan 2 will help India to find a place in the world of astronomy.
+It will enable India to better understand the natural satellite and open doors for researchers.

 Some interesting moments:

-Preparing the moon mission, Chandrayaan 2 was a challenge for ISRO scientists as they needed lunar soil-like substance to experiment with the rover.
+Preparing the moon mission, Chandrayaan 2, was a challenge for ISRO scientists as they needed lunar soil-like substances to experiment with the rover.
 The surface of the moon is covered with craters, rocks that create obstacles at every step.
 Tests were essential but bringing lunar-soil like material from the U.S. was an expensive alternative.

 Some Geologists informed ISRO that there were “anorthosite” rocks that would be similar to features of moon soil or regolith near Salem in Tamil Nadu.
 The ISRO finalized to take the “anorthosite” rocks from Sithampoondi and Kunnamalai villages in Tamil Nadu for moon soil.
 The rocks were crushed to the required size and moved to Bengaluru where its Lunar Terrain Test Facility was located and the testbed created.